skelloapp/terraform-aws-bedrock/examples/kendra-kb/README.md

 <!-- BEGIN_TF_DOCS -->
-This example shows how to deploy a Kendra GenAI Knowledge Base.
+This example shows how to deploy a Kendra GenAI Knowledge Base without an agent.

 ## Requirements